A working marketing funnel ensures a steady influx of leads which forms the basis for business growth.

-If you want a tool which sole focus is landing pages, you can give Landingi a try.
+If you want a tool whose sole focus is landing pages, you can give Landingi a try.
 When it comes to building landing pages, Landingi boasts very similar features such as simple drag and drop builder, huge list of integrations, split testing, responsive templates, and decent analytics.

 You can even send your design files and the team will import it into your Landingi account.

-There are a lot of solid landing page builders out there and most of them offer more or less same features.
+There are a lot of solid landing page builders out there and most of them offer more or less the same features.
 With that in mind, workflow and pricing will play the biggest role in deciding which one is best for you.